bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:02:18

-Yeah, so because Bitcoin Core does not have a roadmap or anything like that, there is just a new release every six months or so.
+Because Bitcoin Core does not have a roadmap or anything like that, there is just a new release every six months or so.
 And things that are ready go into that new release and things that are not ready may go into another release.
 So there's nothing very special about these releases.
 And so it's time for number 24.